docker/awesome-compose/nginx-auth-rev-proxy-pypiserver/README.md

 admin password to a route that is for uploads based on the POST verb.

 In this example two users are used, bob and alice.
 The password for both is **password**.
 You would not hardcode the passwords.
 This is for demonstration purposes only.
-The pypiserver is capable of providing basic auth but not basic auth per a route.
+In addition only the nginx port would be exposed to the internet.

 ## Project structure: